bxacosta/warp-launcher/README.md

 warp-launcher -i
 ```

-Install with a custom command (`wp`) and `tab` mode:
+Install with a custom command (`wp`) and tab mode:

 ```bash
 warp-launcher -c wp -m tab -i
 ```

-After installation, type `warp` (or your custom command) in any directory from the Explorer address bar or terminal to
+After installation, type `warp` (or your custom command) in any directory from the Explorer address bar or run
-launch Warp at that location.
+`start warp` from the terminal to launch Warp at that location.

 ### Uninstall

+Remove al files created by the install process und unregister the command

 ```bash
 warp-launcher -u